gluethegiant/gtg-rack/README.md

 # Glue the Giant Rack Modules

-Mixing a VCV Rack patch to stereo audio is a common task.
+Mixing a VCV Rack patch to stereo output is a common task.
 You can use monolithic rack modules that mimic real-world mixing consoles, but they don't take advantage of the power or flexibility inherent in a modular environment.
 And other modular mixers tend to make it complicated to route multiple sounds to send effects.

 The Glue the Giant modular bus mixers turn a polyphonic cable into three stereo mix buses.
 The bus design makes it easy to efficiently patch together modules while creating simple or complex effect sends and returns.
-The School Bus Mixer module also comes with a great constant power panning law and CV controls.
+And the School Bus Mixer module comes with a fine tuned constant power panning law and CV controls.

 ![alt text](https://github.com/gluethegiant/gtg-rack/blob/master/design/screenshot.png)